 Starring Renée Zellweger.
 We all know how talented she is.
 An Oscar winner for Cold Mountain, Golden Globe winner for Chicago, — and Nurse Betty.
 Then there’s Colin Firth and Hugh Grant: both in 2001 were hot stuff and dashing.
 According to my sisters.

 But its tone in 2001, when it was released, was edgy.
 Not anymore.
 The level of crude innuendo in a female-led comedy has evolved.
 Bridget Jones lost her “I can’t believe she did that!” magic.
-Compare it to something like Fleabag, the outrageous TV show starring Phoebe Waller-Bridge.
+Luckily, you don’t want something too crude to watch with loved ones.
+So, despite losing that edge, it makes for one of the best Christmas movies available.
+Hurrah!

-Polar Express (2004)
+9. Polar Express (2004)

 This is an absolute must if you’re wanting to find the best Christmas movies.
-The only reason it’s so high on the list is because I have personally seen it every single year with my family and currently can’t watch it ever again, but that’s beside the point.
+The only reason it’s so high on the list is because I have personally seen it every single year with my family and currently can’t watch it again, but that’s beside the point.

 Polar Express is a stellar movie.
 The 2004 adventure fantasy film was directed by Robert Zemeckis and is based on the 1985 children’s book sharing the same name by Chris Van Allsburg.